 If you don’t like the pay then make give them a number that you prefer more.
 Are there some benefits that aren’t included which you would like to see such as flight reimbursement?
 Tell them.
 Don’t settle for the first contract just to be nice.

-As discussed in a previous article on knowing your worth, the TEFL industry is big business and while there are many schools in rural areas that don’t have a lot of money, plenty of schools do.
+The TEFL industry is big business and while there are many schools in rural areas that don’t have a lot of money, plenty of schools do.
 Don’t let them use the excuse that you are doing a good thing for children to lock you into a bad contract.

 Remember that there are currently more jobs than there are teachers.
 If the school doesn’t want to negotiate with you then don’t be afraid to say no and look for a better offer at a different school.